STEVE INSKEEP, Host:

 JON HAMILTON: They look just like other mice, and Venkatesh Murthy, a neurobiologist at Harvard, says they act like other mice when something interesting reaches their nose.

-Professor VENKATESH MURTHY (Harvard University): When they encounter a new odor, like if they're just going about their business, something interesting or new comes along, they just sniff faster.
+VENKATESH MURTHY: When they encounter a new odor, like if they're just going about their business, something interesting or new comes along, they just sniff faster.
 They go (makes sniffing sound).

 HAMILTON: The scientists expected to find that this was because brain cells responding to orange were physically close to the ones responding to lime and lemon.
 But Murthy says experiments using light showed that where the neurons were wasn't he only important factor.
 It also mattered precisely when different neurons responded by emitting an electrical signal.